-Over 75 human rights organizations sign open letter to Uttar Pradesh's Chief Minister over failure to protect Dalit women and girls from caste-based sexual violence.
+Over 75 human rights organizations sign an open letter to Uttar Pradesh’s Chief Minister over failure to protect Dalit women and girls from caste-based sexual violence.

 Dear Chief Minister,